 Chapter length: ✭✭✭✭

+“Lara Jean keeps her love letters in a hatbox her mother gave her.
+They aren’t love letters that anyone else wrote for her, these are ones she’s written.
+One for every boy she’s ever loved.
 When she writes, she can pour out her heart and soul and say all the things she would never say in real life, because her letters are for her eyes only…until the day her secret letters are mailed, and suddenly Lara Jean’s love life goes from imaginary to out of control.”

 The cover of this book is super cute!
-It caught my eye and definitely screams TEEN FICTION at anyone searching through the shelves.
+It caught my eye and definitely screams “teen fiction!” at anyone searching through the shelves.
 I love the included room decor and it inspires me to get crafty (even though I probably would ruin any DIY I attempt.)

-I gave the book a two star for cliches because let’s face it, the whole setting of the book is a cliche.
+I gave the book a two-star for cliches because let’s face it, the whole setting of the book is a cliche.
 High school romance, leaked videos, Good girl with troubled best friend, etc.

 It’s a generally uplifting novel for teens or anyone in need of a silly dramatic.
 The lessons it teaches, in my opinion, are:

 - Relationships in general, come and go.
 It’s a good thing to keep your attention on what’s really important.

 - Sisters should stick together.
 The sisterly love displayed in this book is so adorable and it makes me wish I had a sister about my age.
 It’s like a love/hate relationship, but always ends in love.

 - Change is good.
 When Margret leaves for college, it’s up to Lara Jean to take up after her sister, look after Kitty, and try new things she hasn’t before, like driving.

 Thanks for reading! *waves goodbye until next post*